orion-labs/node-red-contrib-orion/README.md

 -----------

-The Open Source **node-red-contrib-orion** Project is intended for use by developers and end-users who intent to install and run their own Node-RED instance.
+The Open Source **node-red-contrib-orion** Project is intended for use by developers and end-users who wish to install and run their own Node-RED instance.

 For Orion Pro users, Orion offers *Aster*, a hosted version of Node-RED with